Zantey How to Comb for Head Lice

 Brush hair well with a regular brush before combing so that the head lice comb is able to glide easily without getting stuck in the hair.

-3. Use a correct head lice comb
+3. Use a proper head lice comb

-Next, use a correct head lice comb.
+Next, use a proper head lice comb.
 For short and fine hair, a classic head lice comb is recommended, and for long, thick or curly hair, use a head lice comb with long metal teeth.

 4. Combing

-6. Repeat
+5. Repeat

-Other Tips for Treating Head Lice
+Other Tips for

-- Avoid sharing a comb or brush with someone who has head lice.
+• Avoid sharing a comb or brush with someone who has head lice.

-Combine combing with a proven head lice repellent if necessary.
+• Combine combing with a proven head lice repellent if necessary.

-Make sure to inform the child’s childcare centre and other close contacts so that they can also be checked for head lice.
+• Make sure to inform the child’s childcare centre and other close contacts so that they can also be checked for head lice.

 How Do You Prevent Head Lice?